 Typically careers include: data scientist, data/business analyst, consultant or statistical analyst.

 Can I work during the course curriculum?
 Advance internships or co-ops?

 Yes, you can work part-time (up to 20 hours a week) during any semester while taking a full-load (9-12 hours) of classes.
 This requires excellent time management skills and some scheduling flexibility on the part of your employer.
-In your second year, there is flexibility to do advanced internships in addition to the summer internship (we don’t call them co-ops because companies feel co-op is too restrictive.)
+After your first two semesters, you may do flexible internships/externships with companies lasting from 3 to 11 months (we don’t call these co-ops because companies feel co-op is too restrictive.)